albertunn/DataEng_FB-W/README.md

 ```
 ### Manual dbt Workflow

-While Airflow handles orchestration, it is possible to use dbt manually as well.
+While Airflow handles orchestration, it is possible to use dbt manually as well (or manually start the `dbt_run_daily` DAG).

 | Step | Command (Run from Host) | Purpose |
 |------|--------------------------|----------|